mhaih/Hoc_phan_mo_rong_dsa_deduptext/README.md

 4.  **Access the Dashboard:**
     The application will automatically open at `http://localhost:8501`.
 ---
-## How to run/use this code base
-If user plans to run the code again, push the file gen_csv_file_and_eval.ipynb to Google colab and click run all; it will result the csv files and evaluation.
-Or else if wanting to run the demo code do the same for query_clusters.ipynb
 ## About the Data
 ---
 This project uses a pre-computed embedding file: **`X_float32.npy`** which is the embeding using **sentence-transformers/all-MiniLM-L6-v2** model on the Quora Question Pairs dataset